Collage of The Equine Practice Company’s Practitioner’s Program digital platform shown on desktop, tablet, and mobile devices with RACE logo.

 The Practitioner’s Program

-This course gives you 24/7 access to 200+ real-world lectures from top-tier equine vets so you can:
+This course gives you instant access to 200+ clinically relevant lectures from equine specialist around the world

 • Know what to do – and why